thisisnihal/Lesson3_Pokedex_using_api/README.md

 ```

 ***Note: I am still Learning so what I explained above take it as a pinch of salt.
-There is gaurantee/warranty of information given above : )***
+There is NO GAURANTEE & WARRANTY of the information given above
+And ...
+PLEASE CORRECT ME IF I MADE ANY MISTAKE.
+ALL YOUR FEEDBACK WILL BE APPRECIATED :>***

 * [ ]
 * [ ] Add apk file